steamfire/BALDE-Balloon-Design/README.md

 # BALDE-Balloon-Design
 Zero Pressure Balloon design program in FORTRAN IVX, orig by James Rand, 1978

 Adapted to run on the [CDC 6500 mainframe in FORTRAN IV Extended at Living Computer Museum](https://wiki.livingcomputers.org/doku.php?id=cdc6500_survival_guide).
+The computer is remotely terminal accessible via the link, where the code can be run.

     C*******************************************************************
     C                            -B A L D E-